thmclellan/teamlist/README.md

 # teamlist
-Ionic 2 and Heroku Node.js Starter App Example for Ionic Vancouver
+This is a basic Ionic 2 and Node.js Heroku Starter application for demonstration of how to build and run an Ionic 2 app for web, iOS, and Android users at the Ionic Vancouver meetup in April 2017.
+This repo includes Node.js server components and Ionic 2 app components.

 ## Node.js on Heroku